azatsatklichov/springtech/README.md

 # spring tech

-- For incremental development
+- For incremental development using springboot technologies, and applying 12factor principles to the project

 ## Requirements:

-Before start install these tools

 - Eclipse or Intellij IDEA
 - JDK 1.8 or later welcome